google/applied-machine-learning-intensive/v2/04_classification/08_video_processing_project/slides.md

 ## Identifying Cars in a Video

 <!--
-We are about to combine many of the skills that we have learned over the past few units.
-We will take a video file and a pre-trained model and we will build bounding boxes around items in each frame of the video.
+We are about to combine many of the skills we've learned over the past few units.
+We will take a video file and a pre-trained model and build bounding boxes around items in each frame of the video.
 -->

 ---